Motor vehicle theft: Recovery of stolen vehicles

-Police departments use various methods of recovering stolen vehicles, such as random checks of vehicles that come in front of a patrol unit, checks of all vehicles parked along a street or within a parking lot using automatic number plate recognition (ANPR) or keeping a watchlist of all the vehicles reported stolen by their owners.
-Police departments also receive tips on the location of stolen vehicles through StolenCar.com or isitnicked.com in the United Kingdom.
+Police departments use various methods to recover stolen vehicles.
+These can range from random checks of vehicles to systematically scanning parked cars using technologies like automatic number plate recognition (ANPR), which are often part of broader intelligent transportation systems.
+Police may also receive tips on the location of stolen vehicles through public-facing websites like StolenCar.com or isitnicked.com in the United Kingdom.

-In the UK, the Driver and Vehicle Licensing Agency (DVLA) provides information on the registration of vehicles to certain companies for consumer protection and anti-fraud purposes.
-The information may be added by companies with details from the police, finance and insurance companies.
-Such companies include Carfax in the US, AutoCheck and CarCheck in the United Kingdom, Gapless in Germany and Cartell in Ireland, VinCheckFree Worldwide which then provide online car check services for the public and motor trade.
+In the UK, the Driver and Vehicle Licensing Agency (DVLA) provides vehicle registration information to certain companies for consumer protection and anti-fraud purposes.
+This information can be supplemented by details from the police, finance, and insurance companies.
+Companies that utilize this data include Carfax in the US, AutoCheck, CarCheck, and Check Car Details in the UK, Gapless in Germany, and Cartell in Ireland.
+These companies provide online car check services for the public and motor trade, with VinCheckFree offering services worldwide.